eepyeunomia/PyPrompt/README.md

 ### What happened to PyPrompt Development Kit?

-Just get the source code from here and use the stable release that includes pyinstaller and auto py to exe (requires python + required modules) to compile your own version!
-Make sure to download the speedtest.py file in this repo to compile with Pyinstaller.
+~~Just get the source code from here and use the stable release that includes pyinstaller and auto py to exe (requires python + required modules) to compile your own version!
+Make sure to download the speedtest.py file in this repo to compile with Pyinstaller.~~

+why does a termial need a development kit to begin with smh.

 ## Features:

-There's a lot...
+There's a lot... ~~that might or might not work~~

 ```
 '''